-The BMF uses citable, validated assay methodologies refined and standardized in the laboratory to provide rapid and reliable results of high specificity and sensitivity with blood, saliva, and urine samples.
+The BMF uses published and validated assay methodologies refined and standardized in the laboratory to provide rapid and reliable results of high specificity and sensitivity with blood, saliva, and urine samples.

 Our services are available to investigators at UPCI as well as investigators at any nonprofit laboratory/institution in the United States by arrangement with the Facility Director.